 For convenience, you can pay a single fare in cash right on any RATP city bus, but it costs 2€ and cannot be used for a transfer to another bus.

 The paper ticket t+, Mobilis and Paris Visite tickets (see below) have a narrow magnetic strip on the back that holds data on the ticket's validity.
 If this data is corrupted, your ticket will not work.
 Corruption can be caused by putting the ticket near a mobile phone or any other device with magnetic influence.
 Keep your paper ticket away from electronic gizmos, batteries, etc.

 If the ticket fails to work within the period of its validity, take it to a ticket agent, or hand it to a bus driver, and ask for a replacement ticket.

 If you see a sign like this at a station entrance...

-Accès réservé aux voyageurs munis de billets" means "Access is restricted to passengers who already have tickets."
-No tickets are sold at this entrance.
-You must already have a ticket to enter the system here.
+Accès réservé aux voyageurs munis de billets" means "Access is restricted to passengers who already have passes or tickets."
+No passes or tickets are sold at this entrance.
+You must already have one to enter the system here.

 "Accès principal..." tells you where the main station entrance is.
-You can buy tickets there and enter.
+You can buy passes or tickets there and enter.

-The Paris Visite ticket entitles you to unlimited travel on most modes of travel in central Paris for 1, 2, 3 or 5 days, as well as substantial discounts at several Paris museums and attractions, but you must do a good amount of planning and calculating to determine if it will save you money.
+The Paris Visite paper ticket entitles you to unlimited travel on most modes of travel in central Paris for 1, 2, 3 or 5 days, as well as substantial discounts at several Paris museums and attractions, but you must do a good amount of planning and calculating to determine if it will save you money.
 In most cases, the weekly Navigo Découverte transit pass is a better deal, and in fact Paris's paper tickets are being discontinued in 2020.
 More...

 Going farther than Paris?
 Here's how to buy train tickets in France.